TheBigEye/Monarch-OS/README.md

 **Monarch OS** is an simple Operating System designed to run on 32-bit architectures, supports VGA 90x60 text mode and 640x480 4bpp graphic (planar) mode, it is composed of a Kernel (as the main program) and GRUB Legacy as bootloader, it also contains a Memory manager, PC Speaker drivers and a Commands interpreter.

-It has been created from scratch using several videos from Youtube as a base, and https://wiki.osdev.org, with the aim of trying to make a real OS, currently still under development :)
+It has been created from scratch using some videos from Youtube as a base, and https://wiki.osdev.org, with the aim of trying to make a real OS, currently still under development :)

+## So, why do I do this?
+**The reason is simple:** the pure passion for creating and the challenge it entails.
+Although this project may be a minimalist kernel, and its practical utility may be _questionable_, it turns out to be enjoyable.
+First, there’s _the gratification of building something from scratch_, understanding every bit and byte that constitutes the heart of a PC.
+It’s also _an excellent way to learn and refine low-level concepts and computer system architecture_.
+Of course, **the disadvantages are evident:** it’s a journey filled with complexities, frustrations, and errors that could even overwhelm the most experienced developer.
+However, even in those moments of despair, there’s an intrinsic beauty in the learning process and problem-solving that only true enthusiasts can appreciate.
+After all, _isn’t that the true essence of programming?_.

 ## How do I build this?
 To build, you will need NASM, GCC and a 32 bit processor, **MANDATORY** we will need a UNIX environment, to use tools such as QEMU, make, some bash features and the C cross compiler